mjvh80/ParserGenerator/README.rst

          Define(() => Constant, () => Digit.OneOrMore()); //> emit list of digits (1 or more)
          Define(() => Digit, () => "1|2|3|4|5|6|7|8|9|0".Terminal());

 The resulting graph can be "flattened" and compiled easily using .NET Expression trees, for example.

+NOTE: currently this is not finished.
+I do intend to finish this at some point, but it grew a little bigger than initially anticipated.

 License
 =======